MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 The `OnCreate` method performs the following tasks:

 - Xamarin.Forms is initialized by calling the `Forms.Init` method.
+- A new `Xamarin.Forms.Application` is object is created, and its application-level resource dictionary is set to a `ResourceDictionary` that's defined in XAML.
 - A reference to the `MainActivity` class is stored in the `static` `Instance` field.
 This is to provide a mechanism for other classes to call methods defined in the `MainActivity` class.
 - The `Activity` content is set from a layout resource.
 In the sample application, the layout consists of a `LinearLayout` that contains a `Toolbar`, and a `FrameLayout` to act as a fragment container.
 - The `Toolbar` is retrieved and set as the action bar for the `Activity`, and the action bar title is set.
 - The `FolderPath` property is initialized to a path on the device where note data will be stored.
-- The `NotesPage` class, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, is constructed and converted to a `Fragment` using the `CreateSupportFragment` extension method.
+- A `NotesPage` object is created, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, and its parent is set to the previously created `Xamarin.Forms.Application` object.
+- The `NotesPage` object is converted to a `Fragment` using the `CreateSupportFragment` extension method.
 - The `SupportFragmentManager` class creates and commits a transaction that replaces the `FrameLayout` instance with the `Fragment` for the `NotesPage` class.
+- The `Parent` property of the `NotesPage` object is set to `null`, to prevent a memory leak.

 For more information about Fragments, see [Fragments](~/android/platform/fragments/index.md).

 Once the `OnCreate` method has executed, the UI defined in the Xamarin.Forms `NotesPage` class will be displayed, as shown in the following screenshot:

 [![Screenshot shows a Notes screen on a mobile device with a blue banner and colored note text.](native-forms-images/android-notespage.png "Xamarin.Android app with a XAML UI")](native-forms-images/android-notespage-large.png#lightbox "Xamarin.Android app with a XAML UI")

+> [!IMPORTANT]
+> All [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived pages can consume resources defined in the application-level `ResourceDictionary`, provided that the `Parent` property of the page is set to the `Application` object.

 Interacting with the UI, for example by tapping on the **+** [`Button`](xref:Xamarin.Forms.Button), will result in the following event handler in the `NotesPage` code-behind executing: